gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 While you might need to adapt portions of your machine learning inference code to run on a GPU (here's a [handy guide](https://cnvrg.io/pytorch-cuda/) if you are using PyTorch), Gradio is completely agnostic to the choice of hardware and will work completely fine if you use it with CPUs, GPUs, TPUs, or any other hardware!

+Note: your GPU memory is different than your CPU memory, so if you upgrade your hardware, you might need to adjust the value of the `concurrency_count` parameter described above.

 ## Conclusion

 Congratulations!
 You know how to set up a Gradio demo for maximum performance.
 Good luck on your next viral demo!